mTorres95/weedme-doc/README.md

     +++
     ```

-8. In the just created `_index.md`, add the steps and the images
+5. In the just created `_index.md`, add the steps and the images

     * Add the image: `![](nameOfPicture.png)`

-9. Once you've *finished* and like how the page looks, update GitHub
+6. Once you've *finished* and like how the page looks, update GitHub.
+It is **very important** to pull before pushing.

     * `git add .`
     * `git commit -m "How To - Create a Component"` <- replace the
     *Create a Component* by the correct name
+    * `git pull origin main` <- this will get you any changes someone
+    else has made while you where working, so you don't have merge
+    issues.
+If you do find merge issues, contact one of the devs.
-    * `git status`
+    * `git push origin main`